 How much do dental implants cost?

 Drs.
-McConnell, Napier, Kennedy, Petree, Mizukawa, Johnson and Gross know that when deciding between dental implants and alternative tooth replacement methods, there’s a lot to think about.
+McConnell, Napier, Kennedy, Petree, Mizukawa, Gross and Gart know that when deciding between dental implants and alternative tooth replacement methods, there’s a lot to think about.
 That’s why we offer you this guide – a list of things to consider when making an informed decision about options for replacing your teeth.

 Implants Last Longer